datanav/docs/technical/hubspot-hubspot.rst

 HubSpot Contactcompanyassociation to Hubspot Contact
 ----------------------------------------------------
-Every HubSpot Contactcompanyassociation will be synchronized with a Hubspot Contact.

-If a matching Hubspot Contact already exists, the HubSpot Contactcompanyassociation will be merged with the existing one.
-If no matching Hubspot Contact is found, a new Hubspot Contact will be created.
+Before any synchronization can take place, a link between a HubSpot Contactcompanyassociation and a Hubspot Contact must be established.

 A HubSpot Contactcompanyassociation will merge with a Hubspot Contact if one of the following property combinations match: